SalinatedCoffee/my-leetcode-solutions/README.md

-My solutions to various Leetcode problems in various languages, complete with short explanatory writeups.
+My solutions to LeetCode problems in various languages, complete with short explanatory writeups.

 > Leetcode a day keeps unemployment away.
 >
-> -Anonymous denizen of the internet
+> -A wise man on the internet

-**DISCLAIMER: While the solutions themselves have been verified to work the write-ups may contain wrong information.
-I don't claim to be an expert on theoretical computer science and algorithms.**
+**DISCLAIMER: While the code has been vetted by LeetCode's online judge (unless specified otherwise), my write-ups may contain wrong information.
+I am not and don't claim to be an expert on theoretical computer science and algorithms.**